IwoLokan Agenda, The Best Solution For Osun 2018 – FILSU National Headquarters Urge.

 The Osun state representative at the leadership of then Oyo state were purely members if the current Osun East and Central.
 From axis ranging from Ijesa to Ila-Orangun with the likes of Chief Bola Ige, Pa S. F. Afolabi, and Chief Bisi Akande.
 It is so much clear that this age of Iwoland marginalization is quantum enough to tell about the marriage of old couples and the suckling of nowadays youth.

-Unfortunately for the people of Iwo axis, Osun state since inception has had Late Senator Isiaka Adeleke of Ede township, Chief Bisi Akande from Ila-orangun, Senator Iyiola Omisorefrom Ife district, Prince Olagunsoye Oyinlola of Okuku township; Osun central, Erelu Olusola Obada from the East as the governing leaders of the state.
+Unfortunately for the people of Iwo axis, Osun state since its inception has had Late Senator Isiaka Adeleke of Ede township, Chief Bisi Akande from Ila-orangun, Senator Iyiola Omisorefrom Ife district, Prince Olagunsoye Oyinlola of Okuku township; Osun central, Erelu Olusola Obada from the East as the governing leaders of the state.
 It grows more pathetic to state that the incumbent governor of the state, Engr.
-Rauf Aregbesola hails from the East, Ilesa precisely and having his deputy, Chief (Mrs) Titi Laoye Tomori from Osogbo.
+Rauf Aregbesola hails from the East, Ilesa precisely and has his deputy, Chief (Mrs) Titi Laoye Tomori from Osogbo.

 Even, a less deep look into the leadership of this blessed state of ours has revealed a strong marginalization of the people of the West and Iwoland in particular.
 Sympathetically, I could not remember the senatorial leadership of the west in Iwo town despite being the senatorial headquarter.

-It is not worth denying the fact on awareness of the political zoning and sharing ration in the Osun state politics and Nigeria at large, which in his utility extends to all level of politicking.
+It is not worth denying the fact on awareness of the political zoning and sharing ratio in the Osun state politics and Nigeria at large, which in his utility extends to all levels of politicking.
 However, what is worth zoning at all is worth zoning fairly.
 Aside from the aforementioned, Sen. Isiaka Adeleke, whose governorship did not last for two years.
 Osun West has been in total deprivation and you will agree that Iwoland has suffered the worst in the Osun state politics, leadership and development.

 Undoubtedly, the Osun state anthem has been dragged on the floor shame and ridicule for it partly reads; ‘Equality of good fortune must be to each sure reward’.
 I wonder where the good fortune of the people of Iwoland is being kept as that reward is yet to reach us.
-Egalitarianism is not yet achieved as a watchword when the justice and fair sharing is being administered some kind of sleeping dose.
+Egalitarianism is not yet achieved as a watchword when justice and fair sharing are being administered some kind of sleeping dose.

 Justice, according to Sandeep Kumar, is the collective responsibility of a free and just society to ensure that civil and human right is preserved, protected and offered to each individual regardless of gender, race, ethnicity, class, and age.
-I wonder whether it is justified to let the people of Iwoland enough to be marginalized in the state politics.
+I wonder whether it is justified to let the people of Iwoland enough be marginalized in state politics.

 It will be of great importance to state that members of the Iwoland Society have never been passive in politics.
 Rather, they are active, positive and progressive.
 It is just unfortunate that political parties of the state are so indecisive and dubious to find it easy to manipulate and extrude Iwoland from the race of governorship.
 This piece does not plan to launch any personal attack on bodies and personalities.
-Rather, to solicit for sympathy and mercy in the name of justice and fair sharing for the people of Iwoland.
+Rather, to solicit sympathy and mercy in the name of justice and fair sharing for the people of Iwoland.

 The need remains a want unless justified.
 The highlighted analysis is much to state why it is a necessity and not luxury for Iwo township to beget the next Governor of the virtuous state.
 Dear readers, you will agree that marginalization is an oppression that is bound to give birth to suffering and detriments.

 I have never disbelieved in ability and capacity before now and now.
-However, the call to serve is noble one and worth conscious and cautious about.
+However, the call to serve is a noble one and worth conscious and cautious about.
 Other regions of the state have flaunted what they possess in culture, moral and selfless service at leadership and political offices.
 Surprisingly, to the extent of bringing outsiders who are part of them.
-What can soothe the state in this condition is to give room to the virtuous and consciousness people of Iwoland.
+What can soothe the state in this condition is to give room to the virtuous and conscious people of Iwoland.

-I believe a home-based leader, a grassroots politician of the cultural pedigree will find it imperative to hear and understand the masses cry, and identify the worth of their desire.
+I believe a home-based leader, a grassroots politician of the cultural pedigree will find it imperative to hear and understand the masses’ cry, and identify the worth of their desire.
 Hence, the ability and capacity that could govern this state are obvious in the various Iwoland indigenous politician.

 Absolutely, the deprivation and agitation of the Iwoland masses are manifested and the result of marginalization is glaring.
 It will be in good aid and rescue if Iwoland can have the chance to the gubernatorial opportunity.
-On that note, I am imploring all concerned bodies especially political platforms, party leaders and stakeholders and all politician to do well by presenting governorship aspirants of Iwoland cultural lineage and support ferociously the IWOLOKAN 2018 agenda.
+On that note, I am imploring all concerned bodies especially political platforms, party leaders and stakeholders and all politicians to do well by presenting governorship aspirants of Iwoland cultural lineage and support ferociously the IWOLOKAN 2018 agenda.